 For Freelance Interpreters

 This is the tax.
-It runs to several hours a week for working interpreters.
-It compounds across agencies.
-It does not appear in your billable hours.
+It runs to several hours a week for freelance interpreters.
+It compounds across every client you take work from — agency or direct.
+It does not appear in your billable hours, and it does not happen at the assignment.
+It happens at your kitchen table, at night, on the laptop, on a day that was supposed to be over.

 What this is

-The Freelancer Tool is a single platform built to do that work for you.
+The Freelancer Tool is the specialized one.
 You set up an agreement once per client — agency or direct — with its rate schedule, minimums, increment rule, mileage policy, and cancellation terms.
-From then on, every booking that runs against that agreement bills itself correctly.
-When the job ends, the proforma drafts itself.
-When you bundle proformas into an invoice, the payment terms come from the agreement.
-When payment lands, reconciliation happens automatically — and if an agency underpays by $42.50, the system flags it before you would have noticed.
+From then on, every booking that runs against it bills itself.
+The draft invoice writes itself.
+The final invoice carries the agreement’s terms.
+Set it once; the system carries it from there.

 Minimums and increments.
 Two-hour minimums with 15-minute increments after are standard.
 A 2 hour 7 minute booking bills as 2.25 hours.
 The system enforces the rule per agreement, so the same booking under two different clients can bill two different ways.